sfigg/commercialization-public/manufacture/desktop/language-packs-and-windows-deployment.md

 To significantly reduce image size, you can choose to only add core language pack UI resources to your image.

 To learn more about the types of available components and their dependencies, see [Language Pack Types](add-language-packs-to-windows.md#span-idlangpacktypesspanspan-idlangpacktypesspanspan-idlangpacktypesspanlanguage-pack-types).

-Not all components and features on demand are available for every language.
-[Language and region Features on Demand](features-on-demand-language-fod.md) has information about available features.
+Note, that not all components and features on demand are available for every language.

 To learn more about adding language components to Windows, see [Add Language Packs to Windows](add-language-packs-to-windows.md).